shaid85/B5-Assingnment-2/README.md

 );
 ```

-In PostgreSQL, a foreign key establishes a link between the data in two tables by referencing the primary key or a unique constraint of the referenced table.
-It ensures that the value in the foreign key column exists in the referenced primary key column, can have NULL values if allowed. also can use in cascade actions.
+In PostgreSQL, a **Foreign key** establishes a link between data in two tables by referencing the primary key or a unique constraint of the referenced table.
+It ensures that the value in the foreign key column exists in the referenced primary key column, can have NULL values if allowed and support cascade actions.

 ```sql
 CREATE TABLE orders (